 The red spot on the head should be circular and crimson red in color for the ideal Tancho Koi, such as Tancho, Tancho Showa, and Tancho Sanke.

-Most Popular Types of Koi For Shows
+Most Popular Types For Shows

 Though any Koi fish is truly capable of winning competitions, there are certain groups of Koi fish that are more prevalent for shows than others.
 They include.